cube-m4st3r/ansible-learning/README.md

 > [!NOTE]
 > It is planned to advance this project and save ansible configurations in here, as well as small "projects".

+> [!WARNING]
+> The container runtime has to be in rootless mode, otherwise the current configuration isn't working.
+Tested on: Podman

 ## Dive Into Ansible Course Lab